zachomedia/katacoda-courses/kubernetes-fundamentals-2/module-5/finish.md

-Congratulations, you have now completed all of Kubernetes Fundamentals part 2.
+Congratulations, you have now completed all of Kubernetes Fundamentals 2.